Fact-checked by the Snapmessages editorial team

 Our Methodology

 This article was researched using publicly available government reports, peer-reviewed academic studies, nonprofit organization research, corporate transparency reports, and established cybersecurity publications.
 Legal information was sourced from the U.S. Code, Federal Trade Commission guidance, and Department of Labor workplace privacy documentation.
 App-specific technical claims were verified against each platform’s published developer documentation, privacy policies, and transparency reports.
 Security tool effectiveness data was drawn from AV-TEST’s independent mobile security evaluations and Malwarebytes’ annual threat intelligence reports.
 Statistical claims were cross-referenced against at least two independent sources before inclusion.
-This article reflects the state of digital surveillance law and technology as of July 2025 and will be reviewed for accuracy on a quarterly basis.
+This article reflects the state of digital surveillance law and technology as of its publication date and will be reviewed for accuracy on a quarterly basis.

 Sources

-- Electronic Frontier Foundation — Surveillance Issues Overview
+- Electronic Frontier Foundation, Surveillance Issues Overview

-- Kaspersky — 2024 Stalkerware Detection Report
+- Kaspersky, 2024 Stalkerware Detection Report

-- Cornell Law School — 18 U.S.C. § 2511, Interception of Wire, Oral, or Electronic Communications
+- Cornell Law School, 18 U.S.C. § 2511, Interception of Wire, Oral, or Electronic Communications

-- Office of the Director of National Intelligence — 2022 Annual Statistical Transparency Report
+- Office of the Director of National Intelligence, 2022 Annual Statistical Transparency Report

-- Signal Foundation — Signal Protocol Technical Documentation
+- Signal Foundation, Signal Protocol Technical Documentation

-- ACLU — Stingray Tracking Devices: Who’s Got Them?
+- ACLU, Stingray Tracking Devices: Who’s Got Them?

-- Apple — Law Enforcement Guidelines and Transparency Report
+- Apple, Law Enforcement Guidelines and Transparency Report

-- AV-TEST — Mobile Security Product Evaluations
+- AV-TEST, Mobile Security Product Evaluations

-- Citizen Lab, University of Toronto — Commercial Spyware Research
+- Citizen Lab, University of Toronto, Commercial Spyware Research

-- Coalition Against Stalkerware — Annual Report and Resource Directory
+- Coalition Against Stalkerware, Annual Report and Resource Directory